standard-for-public-code/standard-for-public-code/criteria/documenting.md

 ## Management: what you need to do

 * Try to use the codebase
-* Make sure you understand both the policy and source as well as its documentation
+* Make sure you understand both the policy and source code as well as the documentation

 ## Developers and designers: what you need to do